SebastianL18/Vector_Fitting_for_python/README.md

  * 18th order fitting of a two-dimensional frequency response F(s)
  * Fitting of frequency domain samples imported from the measured frequency response of a transformer. **TRANSF_DATA.csv** is needed
  * Element wise approximation of an admitance matrix computed from an equivalent power distribution network. **SYSADMITANCE_DATA.csv** is needed.
 For more details see[^4]
+ * Approximation of a 3x3 propagation matrix of an aerial transmission line.
+This matrix function corresponds to a single porpagation mode and time delay is already extrated.
+Requires **MODEH_DATA.csv**

 In the following figures vector fitting results for some test cases are shown: